“Transfronterizos” during the COVID-19 pandemic

 Crossing the border daily to get to school or work is just part of the routine of many “transfronterizo” (cross-border) students.
 The San Ysidro Land Port of Entry is, according to the U.S. General Services Administration, “the busiest land border crossing in the Western Hemisphere.”
 Since the border has now reduced its crossings to only U.S. citizens and green card holders due to the pandemic, CNN reported a plummet of 70% in pedestrian and vehicle crossings.

 The usual struggles of a transfronterizo student are sleep deprivation, time management and stress.
 Though they may seem like issues any student could face, for cross-border students sleep deprivation means waking up at 5 a.m. for an 8 a.m. lecture.
-Time management issues are long lines to cross, or getting stuck in secondary inspection at the border resulting in being late for class.
-Stress is having barely any time to complete an assignment among the daily commute, work and other life happenings.
+Time management issues are long lines to cross, or getting stuck in secondary inspection at the border, resulting in being late for class.
+Stress is having barely any time to complete an assignment among the daily commutes, work and other life happenings.

 Paulina Rodriguez, a cross-border student, feels like the new online school system has been helpful for her.
 She no longer has to spend that much of her income on gas and she’s on time for all of her classes.
-This pandemic has had it’s silver linings, however Rodriguez knows it could become a problem when crossing in the future.
+This pandemic has had its silver linings, however Rodriguez knows it could become a problem when crossing in the future.

 “Next semester, universities will most likely resume normal on-campus classes, but the situation at the border will not improve.
 In the beginning, lines at the border will probably be longer and slower because the Customs and Border Patrol will still be very cautious on monitoring who crosses,” said Rodriguez.